 - Varied workload - You'll probably work across numerous practice areas as, unlike many of their larger counterparts, smaller law firms are usually generalist.
 Working for a smaller law firm can provide you with a greater understanding of where your future specialism may lie.

 Every law firm has its own culture - meaning that you're sure to find one that's compatible with your skills, personality and experience.
-For more information, see how to choose a law firm or search for a training contract.
+For more information, search for a training contract.